oracle/terraform-provider-oci/website/docs/r/iot_iot_domain_group.html.markdown

 * `description` - (Optional) (Updatable) A short description of the resource.
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `type` - (Optional) Type of the domain group.
-LIGHTWEIGHT uses fewer resources and has a higher Recovery Time Objective (RTO),  making it suitable for development and testing.
-STANDARD is recommended for production.
+* `type` - (Optional) Type of domain group.
+DEVELOPMENT uses fewer resources and has a higher Recovery Time Objective (RTO), making it suitable for development and testing.
+PRODUCTION is recommended for production workloads.
+LIGHTWEIGHT and STANDARD are deprecated aliases for DEVELOPMENT and PRODUCTION respectively and will be removed  in a future release.

 ** IMPORTANT **